hesamzia/Mainmenu_And_Authentication/README.md

 # Mainmennu-And-Authentication
-Please read the author's introduction below.
+Please read the author's introduction below...

 # TO DO
 - [X] Preparing the application template with Flask Blueprint